devarshi-ap/cps406-sys/README.md

 - **Rigorously Tested:** Included in the source folder are also the test cases for this program; with the help of JUnit.
 The program was tested for and passed all validity checks for CRUD functionality (CREATE, READ, UPDATE, DELETE).

 ## Creation Process
+To boot, we created a Gantt chart to assign timeframes to certain tasks, and get a general idea of the lifespan of the development.
 ![image](https://lh3.googleusercontent.com/keep-bbsk/ALhRneF8SmFldfAgMbYrm0nE_I6gyKfcuC_Q9PXQJE6k543s38xZZreeTncJrToM_QCmBaeIPpN-cDxrCPT8iMUwsc5V_85efvZAFDwD2I2zmjDV-C25=s512)

 To run this system: